zerosonesfun/Surfle/README.md

 ### 🌀 Start Surfing

 1. Click the **Surfle** icon to open the popup.
-2. Toggle **Surfle Mode** on to surf the official webring.
+2. Toggle **Surfle Mode** on to surf the official Webring.
-3. Or switch to **Bookmarks Mode** and pick your own webring folder.
-Any browser bookmarks folder with webring in the name is selectable.
+3. Or switch to **Bookmarks Mode** and pick your own Webring folder.
+Any browser bookmarks folder with Webring in the name is selectable.
 4. Click **Start Surfle** and use keyboard arrows (← →) or clicks to navigate.
 Using the keyboard arrows is easiest, but you can also click 3 times quickly for next and 4 times quickly for previous.
 5. Check off **Random Mode** if you don't want to view the sites in order.

 ### 😎 Create a Webring Mix

-Create a folder of bookmarks that your friends might like, name the folder webring-whatever (the webring part is important), and export.
+Create a folder of bookmarks that your friends might like, name the folder Webring-whatever (the Webring part is important), and export.
 Send it to a friend who also uses Surfle.
 How do you export?
 This could be a feature in a future version of Surfle, but for now you can search the Chrome Extension store for "export bookmarks" and use something [like this](https://chromewebstore.google.com/detail/bookmark-importexport/gdhpeilfkeeajillmcncaelnppiakjhn).

 ---